JudahGazit/unsupervised-learning-course/README.md

 │       └── // original datasets used for the data processing ├── latex
-│   └── // contains all the raw files and images making the pdf file ├── python_code // all the python code is here
+│   └── // contains all the raw files and images making the pdf file └── python_code // all the python code is here
-│   ├── config.py
+    ├── config.py
-│   ├── data_prep
+    ├── data_prep
-│   │   ├── // contains the code and the main for the data processing and preparation │   ├── learning
+    |   └── // contains the code and the main for the data processing and preparation
+    └── learning
+        ├── data_loader.py
-│   │   ├── clustering
+        ├── clustering
-│   │   │   ├── // contains different algorithms used to cluster the data
+        │   └── // contains different algorithms used to cluster the data ├── graph
-│   │   ├── data_loader.py
-│   │   ├── graph
-│   │   │   ├── edges_logics
+        │   ├── edges_logics
-│   │   │   │   ├── // contains different logics used to construct the graph's edges from the data
-│   │   │   ├── graph.py
+        │   │   └── // contains different logics used to construct the graph's edges from the data │   ├── graph.py
-│   │   └── stats
+        └── stats
-│   │       ├── // contains the hypothesis testing and the statistical analysis of the data and the clustering
+            └── // contains the hypothesis testing and the statistical analysis of the data and the clustering
 ```

 Data was taken from: